 Activation energy is the energy required for a chemical reaction to occur.
 You can picture it as a threshold energy level; if you don't supply this amount of energy, the reaction will not take place.

-Activation energy is required for many types of reactions, for example for combustion.
-Every time you want to light a match, you need to supply energy (in this example in the form of rubbing the match against the matchbox).
+Activation energy is required for many types of reactions, for example, for combustion.
+Every time you want to light a match, you need to supply energy (in this example, in the form of rubbing the match against the matchbox).
 That's why your matches don't combust spontaneously.
-This is the same principle that was valid in the times of stone age - flint and steel were used to produce friction and hence sparks.
+This is the same principle that was valid in the times of the Stone Age — flint and steel were used to produce friction and hence sparks.

 You can find the activation energy for any reactant using the Arrhenius equation:

 - — Gas constant.
 It is equal to ;

 - — Temperature of the surroundings, expressed in Kelvins;

 - — Reaction rate coefficient.
 It is measured in 1/sec and dependent on temperature;

 - — Pre-exponential factor (also called the frequency factor), also expressed in 1/sec.
 This coefficient does not vary with temperature and is constant for a reaction; and

 The most commonly used units of activation energy are joules per mol (J/mol).
 You can convert them to SI units in the following way:

 To calculate the activation energy: